willpatterson/HOPSTACK/README.rst

 Getting Involved:
 =================

 If you want get involved in developing LASubway please let me know.
+You can reach me at wpatt2 (at) pdx.edu.
 Currently most of the project is planned but not implemented so there is A LOT to do.
-I am a busy working college student with little time to work on personal projects.
+I am a busy, working college student with little time to work on personal projects.